RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Learn Advanced Array Methods by Building a Statistics Calculator/README.md

 - The Math object has a .sqrt() method specifically for finding the square root of a number.
 - There is one last thing to fix.
 The .sort() method mutates the array it's called on.
 It is generally bad practice to mutate a function parameter, which array is.
 - To fix this, add an empty .slice() call before your .sort() method.
 The empty .slice() call will make a shallow copy of the array, which you are free to mutate.
+- The .sort() method mutates the original array - in other words, it modifies the order of the elements directly.
+This is generally considered bad practice, as it can result in unexpected side effects.
+Instead, you should use the .toSorted() method, which creates a new array.
+Change your .sort() call to .toSorted().
+Do not modify the callback function.